-- total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218,100 million and notional assets (estimated future contributions, together with the notional investments held at the valuation date) of £196,100 million, giving a notional past service deficit of £22,000 million; and
+The latest actuarial review of the TPS was carried out as at 31 March 2020.
+The valuation report was published by the Department for Education (DfE) in October 2023.
+The valuation reported total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262 billion, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £222 billion, giving a notional past service deficit of £40 billion (compared to £22 billion in the 2016 valuation).